capacitor-community/facebook-login/README.md

 }
 ```

-Add the following in the `info.plist` file:
+Add the following in the `ios/App/App/info.plist` file:

 ```xml
 <key>CFBundleURLTypes</key>